Quantum Merlin-Arthur proof systems for synthesizing quantum states: Basic state-synthesizing complexity classes

 Moreover, we note that achieving perfect completeness has little effect on the distance parameter when combined with the error reduction techniques employed by the aforementioned classes.
 Specifically, the new distance parameter $\delta'$ can be made \textit{exponentially close} to $\delta$.

-\begin{proof}[Proof of \Cref{prop:stateBQP-perfect-completeness}] Let $\rho$ be the resulting state upon acceptance with respect to either a \stateBQP{} circuit or a $\stateUPSPACE$ circuit, and similarly let $\rho_*$ be the resulting state upon rejection.
+\begin{proof}[Proof of \Cref{prop:stateBQP-perfect-completeness}] Let $\rho$ be the resulting state upon acceptance with respect to either a \stateBQP{} circuit or a $\stateUPSPACE$ circuit, denoted as $Q_x$, and similarly let $\rho_*$ be the resulting state upon rejection.
 Also, let $\hat{\rho}$ be the resulting state when we replace the output qubit with a qubit in state $\ket{1}$.
-Then we obtain:
+Let $\gamma'$ be the exact success probability of $Q_x$.
+Recall that $\ket{\psi_x}$ is the target state that $Q_x$ aims to approximate, then we obtain:

-Here, the second line follows from the convexity of the trace distance, and the third line holds because the trace ditance is at most $1$. \end{proof}
+Here, the second line follows from the convexity of the trace distance, and the last line holds because $\td(\psi_x,\rho) \leq \delta(n)$, with the trace distance bounded by $1$. \end{proof}